James Yuill

-Biography
+Education

+Yuill was privately educated at Eastbourne College.

+Career

 Yuill released his first album, The Vanilla Disc, on his own Happy Biscuit Club label in 2005.
 After releasing his second album, entitled Turning Down Water for Air, in February 2007, he was later signed by Moshi Moshi.
 Moshi Moshi re-issued the album in January 2009.
 Turning Down Water for Air was described by Clash as "a startling piece of work".
 He has been described as "a one-man band armed with a laptop, mixing decks and an acoustic guitar".
 His popularity grew internationally and he was signed by the Nettwerk Music Group in the United States in 2008.

 Yuill also works as a remixer and has provided remixes for Tilly & the Wall, The Answering Machine, Au Revoir Simone, and David Holmes.
 He has also collaborated with Charlie Westropp under the pseudonym Hunger/Thirst.

 In 2010, he produced a version of "Jingle Bells" for a Guinness commercial, using pint glasses containing varying levels of Guinness to create the tune.

 In 2013, after a successful campaign on PledgeMusic, he released his fourth studio album called "These Spirits" on his Happy Biscuit Club label.
 Yuill's fifth album A Change In State was released in July 2017.